etlegacy/etlegacy-lua-scripts/README.md

 ## xpsave

-*In development and not intended to be used for public servers yet*

-* This script is intended for Legacy mod, but may work in NoQuarter too
+* This script is intended for Legacy mod, but may work in NoQuarter 1.2.9 and above
-* luasql module with sqlite3 driver is required, but other database drivers may be used instead with a small change
+* luasql module with sqlite3 driver is required
-* it could be tweaked to use file backend instead
+* the script could be tweaked to use file backend or other database drivers instead of sqlite3